nguyenducnam03/LinearRegresison/README.md

 - Only need change data into suitable with form on sklearn.
 - It only take X and y [[x1,x2]] [[y1]] and will increase corresponding with parabole or cube....
 - It's all of linear regression I know.

+#This formula is in subject Mathematics for AI